officiallysingh/spring-boot-mongodb-auditing/README.md

 ## Usage
-You can copy the classes from [**`com.ksoot.mongodb`**](src/main/java/com/ksoot/mongodb) package to your project and use them as it is or do any changes as per your requirements.Though application is built using Requires Java 21, Spring boot 3.2.0, but you can update Java version to Java 17 also as follows.
+You can copy the classes from [**`com.ksoot.mongodb`**](src/main/java/com/ksoot/mongodb) package to your project and use them as it is or do any changes as per your requirements.

+## Demo
+Clone this repository, import in your favourite IDE as either Maven or Gradle project.
+Though application is built using Requires Java 21, Spring boot 3.2.0, but you can update Java version to Java 17 also as follows.

 Maven [**`pom.xml`**](pom.xml)